nuprl/website/blog/_src/posts/2016-11-02-beta-reduction-part-1.md

     Date: 2016-11-02T21:10:18
     Tags: lambda,calculus,beta,reduction,semantics,by Milo Davis

-This post came about because of a research project I became involved with around a year and a half ago in the PRL.
-At the time, I had just completed my freshman year and the field of programming languages was completely new to me.
-The project involved proving confluence for a restricted subset of β-reduction.
-The concepts I had to work with weren't ones that I was familiar with, so I looked online for an approachable explanation, but none existed.
-This series of posts is my attempt to rectify this.
-This initial post introduces the λ-calculus and β-reduction.
-In a follow up post, I will discuss the proofs.
+The λ-calculus is often introduced by showing how to build a real programming language from it's simple syntactic forms.
+In this series of post, I attempt to introduce it as a tool for modeling semantics.
+So if you're opening Barendregt for the first time, trying to understand a lecture from a programming languages or functional programming class, or just starting to become involved in PL research, I hope this post will help you understand evaluation by substitution (β-reduction).

 <!-- more -->

+# Introduction
+This post is aimed at myself around 18 months ago.
+At the time, I had spent a fair amount of time programming, taken a funcitonal programming class, and been introduced to the λ-calculus.
+Despite that, I didn't really understand how the λ-calculus was really used in PL research and how it really worked.
+When I was asked to prove a novel theorem about β-reduction, I really struggled.
+I spent a lot of time looking online for an explanation of the proofs I could understand.
+This series of posts is my attempt to rectify that.

+This first post briefly introduces the λ-calculus and explains β-reduction through a formally defined semantics and examples in Racket, OCaml, and Haskell.
+My goal in this post is to develop an intuition about what β-reduction is and how it works.
+In a followup post, I'll explain how to prove that β-reduction is confluent.

 # The λ-Calculus